Prince William's cousin is the spitting image of Prince George and he's taken a rather surprising career path

 Although Prince William's cousin has a lot in common with the young Prince George - there's one key difference.
 Although both are heir's to their family title, Viscount Althorp's claim, despite having three older sisters, is down to primogeniture.

-Per Brittanica.com (opens in new tab), primogeniture is a, "preference in inheritance that is given by law, custom, or usage to the eldest son and his issue."
+Per Brittanica.com, primogeniture is a, "preference in inheritance that is given by law, custom, or usage to the eldest son and his issue."
 In other words - sons will always override the female in the line.

 Prince George was the first heir born into the Royal Family after the dated concept was abolished, meaning his place in the royal line of succession is nothing to do with his gender.

-It's easy to wonder if this dated idea is annoying to his older sisters and many pricked their ears up when Lady Kitty Spencer discussed it with town&country (opens in new tab).
+It's easy to wonder if this dated idea is annoying to his older sisters and many pricked their ears up when Lady Kitty Spencer discussed it with town&country.

 "Primogeniture can be a tricky topic," she told the magazine, "because as times are changing, attitudes are as well.
 We've grown up understanding that it’s Louis to inherit, and Louis will do an incredible job."

-She's an Irish journalist and writer with a background in creative writing, comedy, and TV production.
+Aoife is an Irish journalist and writer with a background in creative writing, comedy, and TV production.

-Formerly Aoife was a contributing writer at Bustle and her words can be found in the Metro, Huffpost, Delicious, Imperica, EVOKE and her poetry features in the Queer Life, Queer Love anthology.
+Formerly woman&home's junior news editor and a contributing writer at Bustle, her words can be found in the Metro, Huffpost, Delicious, Imperica and EVOKE.

 Outside of work you might bump into her at a garden center, charity shop, yoga studio, lifting heavy weights, or (most likely) supping/eating some sort of delicious drink/meal.